OpenstackForkedProjects/openstack-tutorial/tutorial/cinder.rst

 ``cinder-volume`` (you can use a different name, but you have to update the cinder configuration file).

-At this point, you should create a volume in `cloud-test` and attach it to the **volume-node** machine...
+At this point, you should create a volume in https://cscs2015.s3it.uzh.ch and attach it to the **volume-node** machine...

 The **volume-node** machine has one more disk (``/dev/vdb``) which we will use for LVM.
 You can either partition this disk and use those